 AMPS is appropriate for children and teens who are able to move and are in need of advanced management of their spasticity through:

 • Complex Botox® treatments with serial casting

-• Motion Analysis Center
+• Motion Analysis Laboratory

 Additional AMPS Services

 Motion Analysis Center – Your child’s treatment team may recommend an evaluation from the Motion Analysis Center.
 This provides a comprehensive look at how your child’s body moves during walking.
 The team uses that information to make recommendations for your child’s treatment.
-Learn more about the Motion Analysis Center.
+Learn more about the Motion Analysis Laboratory.

 Education – The team will ensure you and your child receive the education you’ll need to understand your child’s treatment.
 A physician skilled in ongoing spasticity management will oversee your child’s plan of care.